MonkeyOnMars/BannerUploadTask/README.md

 WINDOWS:

 Build code with "build_win.bat".
-JAVA_HOME must be set.
+JAVA_HOME with JDK must be set prior to that.

-Added ANT into project directory for builds. external/apache-ant-1.9.6
+(To simplify access i Added ANT to project directory: external/apache-ant-1.9.6)

-When code is built, run jar via  calling "run_win.bat"
+When code is built, run application's jar via calling "run_win.bat"

 UNX: